svpetry/SP-C64/Readme.md

 This was my first attempt to recreate the Commodore 64.
 I was able to get it more or less working, but the design still contains timing issues.
 Currently I am working on a C64 ATX board.

 Please note that this design is still buggy.
-If you are interested in my work then you should wait until I release my C64 ATX project which is currently under development.
+If you are interested in my work then you should wait until I release my C64 ATX project.

 ## Original text: